Home Park Ranger

 Park Ranger Salary and Career Outlook

-According to O*Net, the job outlook for park rangers and park naturalists is expected to grow at the average rate for all jobs, about 5-9%, in the U.S. between 2016 – 2026.
-The outlook is greater in states with large natural areas; for example, the demand for park rangers is expected to increase 15% during the same time frame in Colorado.
+According to O*Net, the job outlook for park rangers and park naturalists is expected to grow at the average rate for all jobs, about 2% to 4%, in the U.S. through 2032.
+The outlook is greater in states with large natural areas; for example, the demand for park rangers is expected to increase 15% during the same timeframe in Colorado.
 As a result, you may need to move to a state with lots of parks and natural areas to find the greatest range of job opportunities.

 To really thrive in a career as a park ranger, it’s important to have strong people skills.
 Working with people of all ages and backgrounds is a big part of this job.
 You may spend much of your day running educational events, teaching people about the safe use of park resources, and answering visitors’ questions.